 - b. thylakoid lumen

-- c. chloroplast stroma
+- C. chloroplast stroma

 - d. granum

-- 15. Which statement correctly describes carbon fixation?
+15. Which statement correctly describes carbon fixation?

-- a. the conversion of CO_2 into an organic compound

-- b. the use of RuBisCO to form 3-PGA

-- c. the production of carbohydrate molecules from G3P

-- d. the formation of RuBP from G3P molecules
+- a. the conversion of CO2 into an organic compound - b. the use of RuBisCO to form 3-PGA - c. the production of carbohydrate molecules from G3P - d. the formation of RuBP from G3P molecules - e. the use of ATP and NADPH to reduce CO2

-- e. the use of ATP and NADPH to reduce CO_2
+20. What are the roles of ATP and NADPH in photosynthesis?

-- 16. What is the overall outcome of the light reactions in photosynthesis? - 17.
-Why are carnivores, such as lions, dependent on photosynthesis to survive? - 18.
-Why are energy carriers thought of as either "full" or "empty"? - 19.
-Describe the pathway of electron transfer from photosystem II to photosystem I in light-dependent reactions. - 20.
-What are the roles of ATP and NADPH in photosynthesis? - 21.
-Why is the third stage of the Calvin cycle called the regeneration stage? - 22.
-Which part of the light-independent reactions would be affected if a cell could not produce the enzyme RuBisCO? - 23.
-Why does it take three turns of the Calvin cycle to produce G3P, the initial product of photosynthesis?

-9 | CELL COMMUNICATION
+21. Why is the third stage of the Calvin cycle called the regeneration stage?

+22. Which part of the light-independent reactions would be affected if a cell could not produce the enzyme RuBisCO?

+23. Why does it take three turns of the Calvin cycle to produce G3P, the initial product of photosynthesis?
+9 CELL COMMUNICATION